folkengine/smartcitiesdata-wiki/Run.md

       * Click 'Publish'
       * You should see a dialog box that says 'Published successfully'
       * Click 'RETURN HOME'
       * You should now see the datasets in the list of Datasets.
-TODO: Find out why it says error when there wasn't an error
+The Status will say Error, but just ignore that.
     * This published our Dataset.
 Reaper will gather it, Valkyrie will normalize it and Forklift will persist it.
     * Now if you go to http://localhost:9001/ you should see one dataset called 2019 COTA Stop Ridership Ranking with File Type: CSV.
     * If you click on the link you should see the details of the dataset that should look like the dataset we [copied](https://discovery.smartcolumbusos.com/dataset/central_ohio_transit_authority/2019_cota_stop_ridership_ranking).